Fruits of the Sea: The 10 Best Seafood Restaurants in Los Cabos

 This is one of the most romantic restaurants you will find anywhere, with tables perched seemingly atop the Sea of Cortez and breathtaking views of Land's End.
 Fresh local seafood is a specialty - the restaurant has its own fishing boats, and will cook up your catch for dinner - but there is also a bar and pizza lounge with plenty of Italian-style offerings located above the restaurant.
 Considering the magnificence of the setting, it is perhaps not surprising that they have wedding services available.
 Both the food and the service here are outstanding, but it is the romantic and awe-inspiring atmosphere that makes dinner at Sunset da Mona Lisa such an incredible experience.
 Reservations are recommended year round, and are an absolute necessity for sunset dining during the tourist season (Oct. - May).
 (624-145-8160, 624-145-8166)

 5 Solomon's Landing

-Solomon's Landing is a fixture of the Marina dining scene, with a corner location on the waterfront, just behind Wyndham Los Cabos.
-The restaurant is popular with both locals and tourists, and features a combination of first-rate food, first-class service, and affordable prices.
+What started as a taco stand is now a fixture of the Marina dining scene, with a corner location on the waterfront, just behind Wyndham Los Cabos.
+Solomon's Landing is popular with both locals and tourists, and features a combination of first-rate food, first-class service, and affordable prices.
 The menu covers a lot of ground, but Chef Brian Solomon specializes in seafood.
 Like most area restaurants, there is a "you hook it, we'll cook it policy," and whether you've brought your own catch or are sampling from the menu offerings, the kitchen staff will prepare your choice of fish any way you like it, including a la Veracruz, Rockefeller, and many other styles.
 There is also an onsite sushi bar, and plenty of great happy hour deals from the island bar.
 The bar has its own menu, with more casual fare, and more budget oriented prices. ((624) 143-3050, (624) 143-7606)

 4 Lorenzillo's The Live Lobster House